 Other Recipes You'll Love

-Well needless to say...this frosting and our Old-Fashioned Carrot Cake with Pineapple are a match made in heaven.
-Here are a few other recipes I think you'll love as well!
+Well needless to say...this frosting and my Old-Fashioned Carrot Cake with Pineapple are a match made in heaven.
+And this light and fluffy topping also pairs perfectly with my Easy Vanilla Sheet Cake!

 ⭐ If you bake up this tasty recipe please give it a ⭐ rating in the recipe card or leave a comment and feel free to ask any questions at the bottom of the page to help others find their way to this sweet recipe too! ⭐

 - ½ cup (1 stick) unsalted butter (softened)